rafaelromao/keyboards/readme.md

 ## Compatibility

+This layout was tested with the keyboards listed below, but can be easily adapted to any ortholinear or column staggered keyboard with at least 30 keys, with 2 of them on each thumb.

 ### QMK

-This layout was tested with the keyboards listed below, but can be easily adapted to any ortholinear or column staggered QMK keyboard with at least 30 keys, with 2 of them on each thumb.
+The reference implementation is done in QMK, so it has all features supported.

 - [kprepublic/bm40hsrgb](src/qmk/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md)
 - [xiudi/xd75](src/qmk/keyboards/xiudi/xd75/keymaps/rafaelromao/readme.md)